Horwood, Devon

-Horwood is a village and former civil parish in North Devon district, in the county of Devon, England, situated about 4 miles east of the town of Bideford.
-It is now in the civil parish of Horwood, Lovacott and Newton Tracey.
+Horwood is a village and former civil parish, now in the parish of Horwood, Lovacott and Newton Tracey, in the North Devon district, in the county of Devon, England, situated about 4 miles east of the town of Bideford.
 In 1961 the civil parish had a population of 79.
+On 1 April 1986 the parish was abolished and merged with Newton Tracey.

 The parish church of St Michael is Grade I listed.